 Early Intervention Helps!

-Research has shown repeatedly that early intervention treatment services can greatly improve development of certain skills by the age of 6.
-Early intervention services include therapy to help a child talk, walk, and interact with others.
-For that reason, it is important to talk to your child’s doctor as soon as possible if you think your child has an ASD or other developmental problem.
+Research has shown repeatedly that early intervention services can greatly improve development of certain skills by the age of 6.
+Early intervention services includes services to help a child improve their language and communication, social and play skills, early learning (preparation for kindergarten), and group participation.
+For that reason, it is important to talk to your child’s doctor as soon as possible if you think your child has an ASD.

-Even if your child has not been diagnosed with an ASD, he or she would benefit from services like behavioral therapy for challenging behavior or speech therapy for language delays and social skills development.
+Even if your child has not been diagnosed with an ASD, they would benefit from services to foster skill development.

 At Therapy in a Bin, our passion is providing parents and professionals with products to help deliver those services and to help all children develop to their fullest capacity.